 World Museum’s 2018 exhibition will include material from museums and institutes from across Shaanxi Province - where the First Emperor and his ancestors came from - excavated over the last 40 years from the Imperial Mausoleum and selected tombs.
 These spectacular artefacts dating from 307 BC to the 2nd century AD, along with remarkable recent archaeological discoveries, not only shed light on the pursuit of immortality and how China’s Emperors prepared for the afterlife, but also help us to understand more about everyday life in China over two thousand years ago.

 World Museum’s Terracotta Warriors exhibition will be a major part of Liverpool’s 2018 celebrations, marking 10 years since the city held the title of European Capital of Culture 2008.

-Contact Lucy Cattell – Communications Manager
+For press enquiries only, please contact Lucy Cattell – Communications Manager

 e email@example.com t 0151 478 4615

 Open daily 10am-5pm @World_Museum